omerkurgun/KurgunHearthMonitor/README.md

 - **Frontend:** Html, Css, Javascript, AngularJS
 - **Database:** MongoDB

+## Before Installation

+Before running the project on your local machine, you need to configure the `config.js` file according to your environment settings.

+- Navigate to the root directory of the project.
+- Locate the `config.js` file.
+- Open `config.js` with your favorite text editor.
+- Edit the file to match your local or production environment settings.

 ## Installation

 Follow these steps to run the project on your local machine: